stevej2608/dash-spa/README.md

 ### Configuration

 Configuration details are in .ini files.
-The Dash/SPA will look for one of the following files: 'config/spa_config.ini', 'spa_config.ini', '.env'.
+The DashSPA will look for one of the following files: 'config/spa_config.ini', 'spa_config.ini', '.env'.

 An additional file, defined by the ENV var *DASH_SPA_ENV* can be defined to overwrite selected settings in the base file.
 If *DASH_SPA_ENV=test* then the file *spa_config.test.ini* will overwrite